170) Jesus Accepted Gentiles Into The Assembly Of Faith – Acts 15

 And Jesus convinced this lowest of the low persons in that rural backwater town that he WAS there to save her from her sins when he GAVE that woman FORGIVENESS ON THE SPOT.

 Not in some future judgment day.
-In the moment – forgiveness as paying the price for her isolation from society by associating with her, by bringing himself to a position even lower than hers by asking her – HER! – to meet HIS need!!
+In the moment – forgiveness as paying the price for her isolation from society

-By elevating her to the highest position possible in his milieu by continuing to make her the center of his attention when his royal court returned to wait on his every command.
+• by elevating her to the highest position possible in his milieu by continuing to make her the center of his attention when his royal court returned to wait on his every command.

-“And upon this came his disciples, and marvelled that he talked with the woman [treated her as a social / spiritual equal]: yet no man [interrupted him or] said, What seekest thou? or, Why talkest thou with her?”
+“And upon this came his disciples, and marveled that he talked with the woman [treated her as a social / spiritual equal]: yet no man [interrupted him or] said, What seekest thou? or, Why talkest thou with her?”
 (John 4)

 Because they didn’t want to bring down Jesus’ condemnation on their heads as they had seen happen in other like cases.